a Basement Ventilation System Work?

 could not open the door all winter long, since an ice dam formed until

 spring set in.
-Once a humidity ventilation system was installed, she
+After the basement ventilation system was installed, she

 could use her sliding patio door, all winter long.